pearu/complex_function_validation/README.md

 functions for array inputs having dtypes `complex64` and `complex128` as a minimum.

-In the following we use NumPy functions with dtype `complex128` as reference functions that are assumed to produce correct values to all possible inputs defined in a `complex` plane (`complex` can be either `complex64` or `complex128`).
+We use MPMath as a reference library of functions that is assumed to produce correct values to all possible inputs defined in a `complex` plane (`complex` can be either `complex64` or `complex128`).
 The `complex` plane is a grid of complex numbers that density is defined by the numerical characteristics of the corresponding floating-point numbers (`float32` or `float64`).

+When MPMath is not available, we'll fallback to using NumPy functions with dtype `complex128` as reference functions but be aware that not all functions in NumPy produce correct results on arguments with small absolute values of arguments.

 To test a particular implementation of a complex function defined on a `complex64` plane, we generate a grid of complex numbers that real and